Soundboard for YouTube

 YouTube creators use soundboards in two workflows: live streaming (triggering reactions and effects in real time through OBS) and video editing (playing sounds into a recording for post-production inclusion).
 A custom soundboard app serves both workflows by providing instant triggers with per-pad audio processing.

 Live stream soundboard use mirrors the Twitch workflow: global hotkeys trigger sounds during gameplay or camera-facing content.
-The audio routes through BlackHole into OBS and out to YouTube Live.
+The audio routes through LitLink into OBS and out to YouTube Live.
 Video creators often record soundboard output alongside their voice for editing later.

 How Do You Set Up a Soundboard for YouTube Live Streaming?